AnthonyEbert/empty-latex-repo/README.md

 ## License

-The latex template for this thesis was cloned from [fwalch/tum-thesis-latex][template-url]
+The latex template for this thesis was cloned from [fwalch/tum-thesis-latex][template-url].
+Changes were made, reduced the repo to the bare minimum (according to me) to create a latex pdf.

 [![Creative Commons License][license-image]][license]